crisla/TenMoCoS/README.md

 How to use the repo
 * * * * * * * * * * *
-- The data files can be downloaded from https://www.ine.es/uc/pNpBaUUm -- inside the folder formatting there are detailes instructions on how to download and format the data.
+- The data files can be downloaded from https://www.ine.es/uc/pNpBaUUm -- inside the folder formatting there are detailed instructions on how to download and format the data.
   For size reasons, the data is not in the repo itself, but it is free and accesible to everyone.
+- Inside the formatting folder you will also find isntructions and do files to format the data.
-- Once the data is clean, qtregs.do runs the quantile regressions in stata.
+- Once the data is formatted, qtregs.do runs the quantile regressions in stata and saves the output.
 - Several jupyter notebooks read the output of these regressions and create plots, tables and stats.

-That is pretty much it for now.
-When in doubt, email Cristina.
+- Legacy files (of plots or stats that did not make it to the final paper) are in the legacy folder.

+If anything is broken or it does not work, do get in touch or open a issue.
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
-Cristina Lafuente - 21/02/2023
+Cristina Lafuente - 29/05/2023